monalip/VA4JVM/README.md

 # VA4JVM
 Use of the multithreaded programs is increasing continuously nowadays which leads to various concurrent issues.
-The analysis of such programs is com- plex due to the non-deterministic approach of the thread scheduler.
+The analysis of such programs is complex due to the non-deterministic approach of the thread scheduler.
 Visualization of the concurrent events, based on thread helps to analyze the concurrent program efficiently.
-The extension such as visual analytics "jpf-visual" tool for regular JVM trace will help Java programmers to better understand and analyze the runtime execution of concurrent program.
+The extension such as visual analytics "[jpf-visual](https://github.com/monalip/VA4JVM/tree/master/Evaluation/jpf-visual)" tool for regular JVM trace will help Java programmers to better understand and analyze the runtime execution of concurrent program.
 AspectJ instrumentation with its lock() and unlock() pointcut extension makes it possible to capture an important runtime event information in order to generate JVM event trace.
 A successful integration of the JVM trace into the "jpf-visual" is achieved through code refactoring and use of adapter classes in the existing tool.
 The implementation of such an approach for the regular JVM is preliminarily shown in this project work that it is possible to analyze the concurrent events using regular JVM.
 Such implementation can help to provide a generic approach for the concurrency issue analysis.

 In this project, we focus on the integration of execution traces from the regular JVM into a “jpf-visual” tool